amanyadav-10/GoCabs/Readme.md

    cd ../client
    npm start

-5. Open your browser and visit **http://localhost:3000** to access the Gocabs application.
+5. Open your browser and visit **http://localhost:3000** to access the GoCabs application.